Lois Lane in other media: My Adventures with Superman

 Alice Lee voices Lois Lane in the animated series My Adventures with Superman with Jack Quaid as Superman/Clark Kent.
 Producer Josie Campbell said that Lee had the ambitious energy they wanted for Lois and was "go-getting and funny and ad-libbing a little bit".
 In the series, Lois also has Korean heritage and is described as dedicated, driven, smart and funny.

 In the episode "Kiss Kiss Fall In Portal", Lois, Clark, and Jimmy meet the "League of Lois Lanes", an interdimensional peacekeeping force founded by Lois Prime, the first Lois to discover the multiverse.
 The episode and the League of Lois Lanes was created as a "love letter to EVERY version of Lois and Superman" and pays homage to past animated Superman series, including the Fleischer Superman cartoons (Earth 12) and Superman: The Animated Series (Earth 508).

+Batman: Caped Crusader

+Lois makes a cameo appearance in the animated series Batman: Caped Crusader episode "The Night of the Hunters" and "Nocturne".
+She will appear in season 2, voiced by Grey Delisle.